ben-polinsky/pine-perf-testing/README.md

 In addition, there's a simple shell script to run the tests consecutively.
 Provide the url, and the number of times you'd like to run the fn.
 `./triggerFns.sh https://pineperfdockercau.azurewebsites.net/api/pineperftests 10`

 After finished running your tests, you can gather some data by running `pnpm parseReports`.
-This will output some stats to the console and produce a number of files in the `src/chart-app/data` folder.
+This will output some stats to the console and produce a number of files in a `out/data-{timestamp}` folder.

 When you are finished with your resources, you can delete them from azure with the `teardownAzResources` script:
 `./src/utils/teardownAzResources.js {resourceGroup} {storageAccount} {functionPlanName} {functionName}`